HoucemNaffati/coding-foundation/notes/03-write-a-game.rst

 Modules in python
 ~~~~~~~~~~~~~~~~~

-If you start write a program very soon you reach the point
+If you start write a program, you reach the point
-when you feel the code is getting disorganised, file is getting too big.
+ very soon, when you feel the code is getting disorganised, the file is getting too big.
 You can separate the code into multiple files and you can use
-that from the others.
+the code from the other file.

-The other good thing of doing this is that you can use your code again
+The other benefit of doing this is that you can use your code again
 as part of different application.

-The third and maybe the most important part that we can use code
+The third and maybe the most important benefit that we can use code
 written by somebody else.

-Syntax the following:
+Syntax is the following:

 .. code-block:: python